 Activities : Birding, Hiking

-Arrive in Entebbe and transfer to the Lake Victoria Hotel.
-If time permits, you may option to visit the famous Entebbe Botanical Gardens.
-Established in 1902, the gardens house a collection of species of plants of the tropical, sub-tropical and temperate zones.
-Home to a wide variety of bird species, the gardens offer an excellent introduction to Uganda’s birds.
+Your Uganda tour begins in Entebbe, where you are transferred on arrival to the Protea Hotel Entebbe.
+If time permits, you may opt to visit the famous Entebbe Botanical Gardens.
+Established in 1902, the gardens house a fine collection of plants from the country's tropical, sub-tropical and temperate zones.
+Home to a wide variety of bird species, the gardens also offer an excellent introduction to Uganda’s many birds.
 Vervet and black-and-white colobus monkeys are commonly spotted here as well.
 Meet your Expedition Leader at a welcome dinner this evening.

 The drive to Kibale Forest traverses the verdant highlands of Uganda, where fertile volcanic soil supports a tapestry of tea, coffee and banana plantations.
-This equatorial rainforest reserve holds the world's highest concentration of primates, including 500 chimpanzees.
+Arrive in time for refreshments around the pool and to watch the sun dip behind the Rwenzori Mountains.
+The following morning, a “swamp walk” through a wetland sanctuary reveals more than 100 species of birds.
+After lunch, meet your local trackers to begin your first chimp trek.
+This equatorial rain forest reserve has the highest concentration of primates in the world, including 500 chimpanzees.
 You may also see red colobus, black-and-white colobus, red tails, gray-cheeked mangabey and other monkeys.
-A "swamp walk" through a wetland sanctuary reveals more than 100 species of birds.
-You stay at Ndali Lodge, perched on the rim of a crater lake.
+On your return, there's time to relax and enjoy the view from your accommodations at Ndali Lodge, a collection of eight thatched cottages perched on the rim of a crater lake.

-Anticipate an incomparable experience today: the chance to look into the face of a gorilla in the wild.
-The trail is challenging as you enter the jungle that early explorers called the “Impenetrable Forest."
-The forest is home to half the world’s mountain gorillas—about 300 – a population under severe threat.
-Two groups are habituated to humans.
-Tracking them to their last known location, your guide looks for signs of their presence: broken vegetation revealing a nest, stripped bark indicating feeding and dung.
-Your guide signals for silence, then proclaims your intentions to the troop with amiable grunts.
-You may see a range of ages: youngsters playing, mothers carrying babies, and the mighty silverback patriarch.
-No wildlife encounter will surpass the thrill of meeting these magnificent animals in their natural home.
+Rise early this morning in anticipation of a peerless experience: the chance to look into the face of a wild gorilla.
+The trail through the primeval rain forest is challenging, sometimes slick and steep, but full of rewards.
+Hike into the jungle that early explorers called the “Impenetrable Forest,” and the name feels apt.
+Bwindi is home to nearly half the world’s mountain gorillas—about 340—a population that is under severe threat.
+Three groups are habituated to human contact, and you hope to reach one of them by midday.
+Tracking them to their last known location, your guide looks for signs of their presence: broken vegetation revealing a night nest, stripped bark indicating feeding, and dung.
+Anticipation mounts as you climb over vines and foliage to approach the group.
+Your guide signals for silence, then proclaims your intentions with amiable grunts.
+You may see a range of ages: youngsters playing in the trees, mothers carrying babies, and the mighty silverback, patriarch of the troop.
+No wildlife encounter will surpass the thrill of meeting these magnificent primates, so much like us, in their own habitat.

-Take a charter flight to Entebbe where you enjoy a farewell meal together before transferring to the airport for departing flights.
+Your Uganda safari tour comes to a close today with a charter flight back to Entebbe where you'll have a farewell meal together before transferring to the airport for departing flights.

 Getting There & Getting Home:

-Arrive in Entebbe, Uganda by 11:30am on Day 1 if you would like to visit the famous Entebbe Botanical Gardens.
-Otherwise, it it asked that you arrive in time for a 7:00pm welcome dinner.
+Arrive in Entebbe, Uganda by 6 pm on Day 1 to attend a 7 pm welcome dinner.
+If you would like to visit the famous Entebbe Botanical Gardens, plan to arrive in Entebbe by 1pm.
 Travelers are encouraged to arrive a day or more early to rest from the plane trip.
-You are free to depart from Entebbe, Uganda after 3pm on the final day.
+You are free to depart Entebbe after 4pm on the final day.
 Please contact ExpeditionTrips to confirm schedule before purchasing air tickets.

-The strenuous (sometimes very strenuous) treks to the gorillas usually take between two and three hours, but can take as short as fifteen minutes and as long as four to eight hours.
-Your guides travel at a pace to accommodate all hikers.
-Travelers are not required to participate in all activities and are welcome to forego any portion of the program.
+The strenuous (sometimes very strenuous) trek to the gorillas usually takes between two and five hours, but can take as short as fifteen minutes and as long as eight hours or more.
+It is best to be prepared for a full-day out in humid or sometimes even rainy conditions as the exact distance of the gorillas is impossible to determine ahead of time.
+The terrain is varied and oftentimes uneven as you traverse the forest floor, but you will travel at a pace to accommodate all hikers with a designated porter to assist each traveler.
+Travelers are not required to participate in all activities and are welcome to forego any portion of the program, but in order to take full advantage of the itinerary and in order to view the primates, one must be able to participate in the hikes.
 Travelers should be aware that if they turn around due to fatigue, illness or any other reason the remainder of the group, including the Expedition Leader, will go on.
 The returning traveler will be escorted by a local guide.

-Charter flight from Bwindi to Entebbe; accommodations; meals from dinner Day 1 to lunch final day; bottled water; services of Expedition Leader, local guides, lodge staff, gorilla trackers; and one porter on gorilla treks; some gratuities; airport transfers on Day 1 and final day; two gorilla trekking permits and two chimp trekking permits; entrance fees; and all taxes.
+Charter flight from Bwindi to Entebbe, accommodations, airport transfers on Day 1 and final day, meals from dinner Day 1 to lunch final day, purified water, soft drinks, services of Expedition Leader, local guides, lodge staff, gorilla trackers, and one porter on gorilla treks, permits for two chimpanzee treks, most gratuities, all entrance fees and taxes.

-Travel to and from start and end point of trip; alcoholic beverages; some gratuities; passport and visa fees; optional activities; items of a personal nature (phone calls, souvenirs, etc.); airline baggage fees; airport and departure taxes; optional travel insurance; and required medical evacuation insurance.
+Travel to and from start and end point of trip, permit fees for two gorilla treks (to be added to your invoice and subject to change through day of departure), alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance, and required medical evacuation insurance.